tabs11/getting-and-cleaning-data-course-project/README.md

 3. *subject_test.txt* individuals codes for testing

-Read all the files and bind the rows of train and test data sets, respectively.
-Since we know that the number of files and their structure are identical in both directories we can do a loop to go through each directory, read all the files and bind the rows of each data set type present in both train and test directories.
-We can also include an additional column to distinguish which rows are from train and from test data sets and set the correct column names.
+#### 3.3 Merge the rows of train and test data sets, respectively.

+Since we know that the number of files and their structure are identical in both directories a loop can be applied to go through each directory, read all the files and bind the rows of each data set type present in both train and test directories.
+Also include an additional column to distinguish which rows are from train and from test data sets and set the correct column names.

-#### 3.3 Merges the training and the test sets to create one data set.
+#### 3.4 Merges by columnall the data sets (*X,y and subject*) .

 The row binding of train and test datas was already done in the previous step.
-Now we need to merge the three data sets by column.
+Next step is merge the three data sets by column.

 #### **4. Extract needed fields**